InMat

 Safeguarding

-InMAT inspire multi-academy trust is fully is committed to safeguarding and promoting the welfare and safety of all our pupils.
-We expect everyone associated with InMAT, all staff and volunteers to share this commitment.
+INMAT is fully committed to safeguarding and promoting the welfare and safety of all our pupils.
+We expect everyone associated with INMAT, all staff and volunteers to share this commitment.

 We are fully committed to ensuring that consistent, effective safeguarding policies, procedures and practices are in place to support pupils, families and staff in all our schools.

-All our schools follow the guidance in Keeping Children Safe in Education (2022), Working Together to Safeguard Children (2018), the Governance Handbook.
-All staff and volunteers will adhere to the InMAT safeguarding policy, whistleblowing policy and staff code of conduct.
+All our schools follow the guidance in the most recent version of Keeping Children Safe in Education, Working Together to Safeguard Children (2026) and the DfE Governance Handbook.
+All staff and volunteers will adhere to the INMAT safeguarding policy, whistleblowing policy and staff code of conduct.

 All our schools will work closely with families for the benefit of the pupils.
 Staff will make referrals and seek advice and guidance from external agencies such as Social Care if it is deemed necessary.
 There may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge.
 Our leaders will always aim to maintain a positive relationship with all parents and carers.

-If you have a concern about a pupil or a member of staff at Wollaston Primary School, please use the contact details below for the designated safeguarding leader.
+If you have a concern about a pupil or a member of staff in one of our schools, please use the contact details below.

-- Miss Jenni Willoughby - Foundation and KS1 lead - jennifer.willoughby@wps.inmat.org.uk
+• Miss Jenni Willoughby - Foundation and KS1 lead

 The Multi-Agency Safeguarding Hub (MASH)